Skip to content

 Dashboard

-The Dashboard serves as the central hub for users to manage their computational workloads and access platform resources.
-It provides a comprehensive overview of the user's activity and available tools through three main sections:
+The Dashboard is the central hub for managing your workloads and accessing platform resources.
+It gives you an overview of your activity and available tools through three main sections:

-Applications Panel: Displays a curated set of pre-configured applications optimized for AMD accelerators.
-Users can quickly launch AI/ML frameworks (PyTorch, TensorFlow, ROCm), HPC simulation tools, data analytics platforms, and visualization software.
+Applications Panel: A curated set of pre-configured applications optimized for AMD accelerators.
+You can launch AI/ML frameworks (PyTorch, TensorFlow, ROCm), HPC simulation tools, data analytics platforms, and visualization software.
 Each application shows compatibility information, resource requirements, and quick-start options.

-Recent Workloads: Shows grouped information about the recently submitted jobs and their current status (pending, running, completed, failed).
+Recent Workloads: Grouped information about your recently submitted jobs and their current status (pending, running, completed, failed).

-Teams: Lists all teams and projects the user belongs to, along with associated resource quotas, shared storage access, and collaborative workspaces.
-This section enables users to switch between different organizational contexts and view team-specific applications and compute allocations.
+Teams: All teams and projects you belong to, along with resource quotas, shared storage access, and collaborative workspaces.
+You can switch between organizational contexts and view team-specific applications and compute allocations.

 Dashboard page